-Since 2000, MMCSC has played a major role in the San Francisco community.
-Our centre is a place of gathering where members can come together to socialize and engage in healthy activities together.
-At MMCSC, our mission is to enhance the community’s quality of life by providing residents a wide range of recreational, and social activities that are both unifying and empowering.
+Since 2000, MMCSC has played a major role in the community.
+Our centre is a place of gathering where members can come together to socialise and engage in healthy activities together.
+At MMCSC, our mission is to enhance the community’s quality of life by providing residents with a wide range of recreational and social activities that are both unifying and empowering.

 For many years, we have been making an impact on the lives of members in the community through our wide range of enriching programs and events.
 What started off as a big idea in a small space, has grown to be the hub for recreational enrichment.

 The Maccabi movement was founded in Eastern and Central Europe at the turn of the 20th Century.
 Following rising antisemitism, Jews were excluded from local sports and social clubs, so they began to form their own.
 Maccabi now has over 400.000 members in 55 countries throughout the world.

 There has been a Maccabi presence in Manchester since the 1920’s.
 Although providing facilities for sporting endeavours, the club soon became a social centre for the community.
 With a lively theatrical section and the provision of Summer camps the organisation became a vital part of the Jewish cultural scene.